-Koh Maphrao – Coconut Island - is a small isle (2.5km x 1.5km) located 500m off Phuket’s east coast.
+Koh Maphrao (Coconut Island) is a small isle (2.5 km x 1.5 km) located 500 metres off Phuket’s east coast.
 Facing Leam Hin, a popular seafood dining area just north of Phuket Town, Koh Maphrao is still rather undeveloped due to the fact that there’s no electricity on the island apart from private generators.
 The local powers that be have been discussing whether to connect the island to the power grid for years, which is at the same time a good and a bad situation.

-Bad, because the 500 or so islanders would surely be happy to enjoy the basics of modern comfort without having to pay extortionist private electricity rates; good because Koh Maphrao retains a genuine bucolic charm, and is light years away from its overdeveloped big sister, Phuket…
+Bad, because the 500 or so islanders would surely be happy to enjoy the basics of modern comfort without having to pay extortionist private electricity rates; good because Koh Maphrao retains a genuine charm, and is light years away from nearby Phuket.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat